Conigma Connect

 Client Configuration

-The Client Configuration tab defines how Connect communicates with your service.
-Here you configure the base URI of your API and can add query parameters, headers, authentication settings, proxy options, and other details.
+The Client Configuration tab defines how Connect communicates with an external service.
+Specifically here is configured how Connect act as a client executing outbound calls to an external (REST) API.
+You can configure the base URI of your API and can add query parameters, headers, authentication settings, proxy options, and other details.

 Server Configuration

-Since Connect not only communicates one way but may also need to respond to a request, the Server Definition tab allows you to configure the way Connect responds.
+Since Connect not only communicates one way but may also need to respond to a request (reacting on inbound calls), the Server Definition tab allows you to configure the way Connect responds.

 Here you can define default response headers and review the currently available webhook endpoints in your system